Incivility to Civility

 3. Train for Emotional Intelligence: Training in emotional intelligence allows employees and leaders to improve their communication skills, empathy, and self-awareness.
 This can help to reduce possible differences and misunderstandings.

 4. Foster Open Communication: Develop safe havens for employees to flag incivility without the fear of retribution.
-Listening to complaints and doing something about them will help build trust and prevent bad practices from continuing.
+Listening to complaints and addressing them will help build trust and prevent bad practices from continuing.

-5. Foster Team Building: Invest money in team-building activities because when co-workers collaborate and understand each other better, they will be less likely to act uncivilly because they will be more familiar with the rest of their co-workers.
+5. Foster Team Building: Invest in team-building activities because when co-workers collaborate and understand each other better, they are less likely to act uncivilly, as they become more familiar with one another.

 6. Address Issues Promptly: Don’t let incivility fester.
-When things happen, respond quickly and with equity to make sure that those involved are made aware of the consequences of their behavior.
+When things happen, respond quickly and equitably to ensure those involved understand the consequences of their behavior.

 7. Offer Stress Management Tools: Give employees the tools to alleviate stress, whether that be wellness programs, flexible work, or access to mental health support.
-A workforce that is less under stress is less likely to act in uncivil ways.
+A less stressed workforce is less likely to act in uncivil ways.

-8. Recognize and Reward Civility: Recognizing and rewarding positive, respectful behavior emphasizes its importance.
+8. Recognize and Reward Civility: Doing so emphasizes its importance.
 Awards like “Team Player of the Month” or recognizing kindness can further help build a culture of civility.

 How an HRIS Can Help Foster a Civil Workplace